LiRiordan/PythonvsRust/README.md

 ---

 ## Current structure:

+- src
   - main.rs
   - modules
     - vectors.rs
     - matrices.rs
     - mod.rs
     - algorithms.rs

 Along with the Rust files there are Cargo files which are used in any Rust crate.